 Management and Control

-The shareholders of technotrans AG exercise their rights through the Annual General Meeting.
-The Annual General Meeting normally takes place in the May of the following financial year.
+The shareholders of technotrans SE exercise their rights through the Annual General Meeting.
+The Annual General Meeting normally takes place in the month of May.
 The Annual General Meeting is chaired by the Supervisory Board Chairman.
-The Annual General Meeting decides on all tasks assigned to it by law (including the election of Supervisory Board members, amendments to the articles of incorporation, the appropriation of profits and capital measures).
+The Annual General Meeting decides on all tasks assigned to it by law (including the appropriation of profits, discharge of the Board of Management and Supervisory Board, election of Supervisory Board members, capital measures and amendments to the Articles of Incorporation).

 Modus Operandi of the Board of Management and Supervisory Board as well as Composition and Modus Operandi of their Committees

 By law, the members of the Board of Management are jointly authorised to manage the company.
-The Chief Executive Officer is in charge of operations, with the focus on Products and Markets worldwide, the Chief Financial Officer is responsible for various administrative areas, and the Chief Technical Officer heads up the Technology and Operations division.
-A detailed list of responsibilities and divisions is provided in the Annual Report, in the section “Corporate Bodies”.
+A detailed list of responsibilities and portfolios is provided in the Annual Report, in the section “Corporate Bodies”.
 All members are closely involved in operating activities.

-The Supervisory Board appoints the members of the Board of Management, in accordance with the articles of incorporation.
+The Supervisory Board appoints the members of the Board of Management, in accordance with the law and the Articles of Incorporation.
 It issues the Board of Management with rules of procedure that contain a list of transactions requiring the approval of the former, as well as a schedule of responsibilities.

 The Supervisory Board Chair reports to the shareholders at the Annual General Meeting on the activities of the Supervisory Board and its committees.